phorsfall/teaching-sinatra/readme.md

 ### Installing Ruby

-Grab the latest version of the [RubyInstaller](http://rubyinstaller.org/download.html) for Windows.
+On Windows, grab the latest version of the [RubyInstaller](http://rubyinstaller.org/download.html).

 If you have a Mac, you probably already have Ruby install.